grantzeng/leetcode/journal.md

 We shrink the last array by incrementing `j` but need to maintain invariant that $j \leq k$.
 That's the only reasonable explanation I can give for why the loop invariant is this way
 - (it's tracking processing of elements, we've got two arrays on the left and one array on the right of it)

+### Backtracking
+Not sure if most of these problems involve DFS